doctrine/DoctrineModule/docs/authentication.md

 # Authentication

 Authentication through Doctrine is fully supported by DoctrineModule through an authentication adapter, and a specific storage implementation that relies on the database.
-Most of the time, those classes will be used in conjunction with `Zend\Authentication\AuthenticationService` class.
+Most of the time, those classes will be used in conjunction with `Laminas\Authentication\AuthenticationService` class.

 ### Simple example